Hongshen-Yang/pair-trading-envs/README.md

 Still under development...

-This is a project to build Reinforcement Learning application in the cryoptocurrency world with backtrader
+This is a project to build Reinforcement Learning application in the cryptocurrency world with backtrader

 ## STEP1: Clone the Programme